 Burdock - The root of this plant has an oily nature alongside sweet and bitter qualities.
 This gives a clue into its use as a digestive/metabolic tonic for oil related issues.
 While well known to spur better bile function and support fat digestion that way, some herbalists (especially Matt Wood) insists it goes well beyond that into the entire oil utilization and secretion process of the body, transforming one that couldn't effectively digest and utilize fatty meals into one that could.
 Going even deeper that that, Burdock has been suggested to help normalize oil secretions on the skin, increasing them if too dry or decreasing if too greasy (may connect to some types of acne).
 All in all, if digestive woes seem to stem from oil issues, burdock may be your ally.
 Small doses of 1-10 drops may be enough.
 You can get Burdock Tincture here.

-Get personalized herbal support for only $5 here
+Get personalized herbal support for only $5 (plus a small service fee) here